SDamyan/Quiz/README.md

 # Quiz
-A short timed quiz to test your knowledge of Chicago
+A short timed quiz to test your knowledge of Chicago.